Scorecard: Trump Declares 'Great Victory,' But 34 Of His Candidates Lost

 Trump argues he defied history because Republicans made gains in the Senate in a midterm.
 But the races this year happened to be fought in overwhelmingly friendly territory for Republicans, with numerous Democrats up for re-election in states Trump won in 2016.

-Among the losses in the House, were a number of Republican candidates who failed to embrace the president.
+Among the losses in the House were a number of Republican candidates who failed to embrace the president.
 In their districts, Trump was toxic and they felt they had to distance themselves from him to survive.
 But they lost anyway.
-In his press conference Wednesday, Trump mocked them.
+In his news conference Wednesday, Trump mocked them.

 "They did very poorly.
 I'm not sure that I should be happy or sad, but I feel just fine about it.
 Carlos Curbelo, Mike Coffman — too bad, Mike," Trump said dismissively before ticking through several other candidates who had pushed back on his rhetoric or policies.
 "Mia Love gave me no love.
 And she lost.
 Too bad.
 Sorry about that, Mia."